Neck and Arm Pain

 On the same day as the surgery, patients will be encouraged to get on their feet, walk around, and begin deep breathing exercises, which will help prevent pneumonia and promote healthy blood flow to the surgical site.

 The morning after the surgery, patients will review their immediate post-op instructions with Dr. Johans and the attending neuro-nurses.
-If a patient would like to go home with a supportive neck collar, Dr. Johans can discuss how to use it, when to wear it, and how long to use it.
+Specifically for fusion surgery, If a patient wants to go home with a supportive neck collar, Dr. Johans can discuss how to use it, when to wear it, and how long to use it.
 Before being discharged, a final assessment of the patients’ mobility and an inspection of the surgical dressing will be done.
 Once the necessary instructions (in-depth details below) and paperwork have been reviewed, patients will schedule a follow-up appointment with Dr. Johans, typically one month after surgery.
+Wound care, follow-up, activity restrictions and medications will be fully explained.

 Post-op instructions will be reviewed with the patient before being discharged from the hospital.
 During this discussion, Dr. Johans will review medications, wound care, activity and back-to-work restrictions, and any other questions the patient might have.
 Additional literature will be sent home to ensure patients are aware of all the necessary information.